OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

       /**
-       * Format a list of errors to a printable string *
+       * Format a list of errors to a printable string.
+       *
        * @param errors Error list
        * @return Printable string